Children's Comprehensive Bible Question Quiz

 c.
 A collection of many books bound together.

-The Bible is not one book.
-It is a collection of many books bound together.
+c.
+The Bible is a collection of many books bound together.

 Who are these Bible Characters?